-Head coach Rob Keys will enter his third season at the helm of the Oilers football program in 2013.
+Head coach Rob Keys will enter his fourth season at the helm of the Oilers football program in 2014.
+He has recorded a 22-10 record with the program as a head coach, which includes a 19-10 mark in GLIAC games.

 In his second season with the Oilers, Keys posted a 7-3 record with the same mark in GLIAC competition.
 The Oilers showed improvement from their first season under Keys and saw six players earn either first or second team all-conference honors.